ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### create_scene(name, id=None, title='', active_set=None, projection='perspective', scale_factor=1.0, show_draped_fiber_directions=False, show_draped_transverse_directions=False, show_edges=False, show_fiber_directions=False, show_global_coordinate_system=True, show_legend=True, show_normals=False, show_orientations=False, show_ref_directions=False, show_selected_mesh=False, show_section_cut_plots=False, show_element_type=ObjectSectionElementTypes.automatic, show_surface=True, show_minmax=False, show_transverse_directions=False, continuous_pick_enabled=False, show_material_1_directions=False, show_mesh_silhouette=False, show_silhouette=True)

-Create a new scene
+Create a new scene.

 * **Parameter:**
-  - name: Name of the scene
+  - name: Name of the scene.
-  - show_deformed_mesh: Whether to show the deformed mesh
+  - show_deformed_mesh: Whether to show the deformed mesh.
-  - show_undeformed_mesh: Whether to show the undeformed mesh
+  - show_undeformed_mesh: Whether to show the undeformed mesh.
-  - scale_factor: Scale factor of the deformed mesh
+  - scale_factor: Scale factor of the deformed mesh.
 * **Returns:**
-  New scene
+  New scene.

 <a id="compolyx.Model.create_script"></a>

 #### create_script(name, source=None, active=True, uptodate=False, update_mode=ScriptUpdateMode.ON_TRIGGERS)

-Creates a script object, which allows executing custom Python code
+Creates a script object, which allows executing custom Python code.

 * **Parameters:**
-  - name: The name of the script
+  - name: The name of the script.
-  - source: The code to be executed, as a string
+  - source: The code to be executed, as a string.
-  - active: If False, the script will not be executed
+  - active: If False, the script will not be executed.
-  - uptodate: Whether the script currently needs to be executed
+  - uptodate: Whether the script currently needs to be executed.
-  - update_mode: Defines which changes cause the script to become : out-of-date.
-Can be either ‘manual’ (run only when manually triggered), ‘on_triggers’ (run when a parameter or the script itself changes) or ‘always’ (run with every update)
+  - update_mode: Defines which changes cause the script to become out-of-date.
+Can be either ‘manual’ (run only when manually triggered), ‘on_triggers’ (run when a parameter or the script itself changes) or ‘always’ (run with every update).
 * **Returns:**
-  The created Script object
+  The created Script object.

 <a id="compolyx.Model.create_section_cut"></a>

 #### create_section_cut(name, id=None, origin=(0.0, 0.0, 0.0), normal=(0.0, 0.0, 1.0), in_plane_reference_direction1=(1.0, 0.0, 0.0), scale_factor=1.0, core_scale_factor=1.0, intersection_type='normal_to_surface', section_cut_type='modeling_ply_wise', extrusion_type='wire_frame', use_default_tolerance=True, tolerance=0.0, use_default_lut_settings=True, search_radius=0.0, number_of_interpolation_points=1, scope_entire_model=True, scope_element_sets=(), locked=False)

-Creates a new section cut
+Creates a new section cut.

 * **Parameters:**
-  - name: The name of the section cut
+  - name: The name of the section cut.
-  - id: The ID of the section cut
+  - id: The ID of the section cut.
-  - origin: Origin of the section cut plane
+  - origin: Origin of the section cut plane.
-  - normal: Normal of the section cut plane
+  - normal: Normal of the section cut plane.
-  - in_plane_reference_direction1: Local x-direction of the sectin cut
+  - in_plane_reference_direction1: Local x-direction of the sectin cut.
-  - scale_factor: Scale factor for the thicknesses
+  - scale_factor: Scale factor for the thicknesses.
-  - core_scale_factor: Scale factor for core materials
+  - core_scale_factor: Scale factor for core materials.
-  - intersection_type: Intersection type for the wireframe section cut
+  - intersection_type: Intersection type for the wireframe section cut.
-  - section_cut_type: Ply resolution
+  - section_cut_type: Ply resolution.
-  - extrusion_type: Type of representation and extrusion
+  - extrusion_type: Type of representation and extrusion.
   - use_default_tolerance: Whether to use the default tolerance or not.
 Default is 0.1% of the averaged element size.
-  - tolerance: Tolerance used to generate the surface section cut
+  - tolerance: Tolerance used to generate the surface section cut.
-  - use_default_lut_settings: Use default interpolation properties for the sweep based extrusion
+  - use_default_lut_settings: Use default interpolation properties for the sweep based extrusion.
-  - search_radius: Search radius of the interpolation algorithm
+  - search_radius: Search radius of the interpolation algorithm.
-  - number_of_interpolation_points: Number of points of the interpolation algorithm
+  - number_of_interpolation_points: Number of points of the interpolation algorithm.
-  - scope_entire_model: Whether to scope the section cut to the entire model, or only selected element sets
+  - scope_entire_model: Whether to scope the section cut to the entire model, or only selected element sets.
   - scope_element_sets: Element sets to which the section cut is scoped, if scope_entire_model=False.

   * **Return:**
-    The new section cut object
+    The new section cut object.

 <a id="compolyx.Model.create_sensor"></a>

 #### create_sensor(name, id=None, sensor_type='SENSOR_BY_AREA', entities=None, locked=False)

-Create new Sensor
+Create new Sensor.

 * **Parameters:**
-  - name: Name of the Rule
+  - name: Name of the Rule.
-  - sensor_type: Type of Sensor values are: SENSOR_BY_AREA, SENSOR_BY_MATERIAL, SENSOR_BY_PLIES
+  - sensor_type: Type of Sensor values are: SENSOR_BY_AREA, SENSOR_BY_MATERIAL, SENSOR_BY_PLIES.
-  - entities: Entities of the Sensor
+  - entities: Entities of the Sensor.
 * **Returns:**
-  The created Sensor
+  The created Sensor.

 <a id="compolyx.Model.create_solid_model"></a>

 #### create_solid_model(name, id='', active=True, element_sets=None, ex_type=None, drop_off_type=None, offset_type=None, max_thickness=None, ply_group_pointers=None, element_set=None, use_default_element_index=True, element_index=0, use_default_node_index=True, node_index=0, use_default_section_index=True, section_index=0, use_default_material_index=True, material_index=0, use_default_coordinate_system_index=True, coordinate_system_index=0, connect_butt_joined_plies=True, write_degenerated_elements=True, use_solsh_elements=False, use_solid_model_prefix=True, global_drop_off_material=None, global_cut_off_material=None, transfer_all_sets=True, transferred_element_sets=[], transferred_edge_sets=[], delete_bad_elements=True, disable_dropoffs_on_top=False, disable_dropoffs_on_bottom=False, disable_dropoff_sets_on_top='all', disable_dropoff_sets_on_bottom='all', warping_limit=0.4, minimum_volume=0.0, drop_hanging_nodes=True, locked=False)

-Create a new Solid Model
+Create a new Solid Model.

 * **Parameters:**
-  - name: The name of the Solid Model
+  - name: The name of the Solid Model.
-  - id: The id of the Solid Model
+  - id: The id of the Solid Model.
-  - active: Active status fo the Solid Model
+  - active: Active status fo the Solid Model.
-  - element_sets: a list of Element Sets
+  - element_sets: A list of Element Sets.
   - ex_type:
     Extrusion method.
 Possible values are:
-    \* monolithic (1 element through the thickness),
+    - monolithic (1 element through the thickness),
-    \* analysis_ply_wise (1 element per layer),
+    - analysis_ply_wise (1 element per layer),
-    \* modeling_ply_wise (1 element for each modeling ply),
+    - modeling_ply_wise (1 element for each modeling ply),
-    \* production_ply_wise (1 element for each production ply)
+    - production_ply_wise (1 element for each production ply)
-    \* specify_thickness (1 element per layer, layers thicker than max_thickness are split to several solids of at most max_thickness)
+    - specify_thickness (1 element per layer, layers thicker than max_thickness are split to several solids of at most max_thickness)
-    \* user_defined (groups plies by global ply numbers to groups
+    - user_defined (groups plies by global ply numbers to groups)
-    \* material_wise (groups subsequent plies with equal material)
+    - material_wise (groups subsequent plies with equal material).
-  - drop_off_type: inside ply (one element inside the ply boundary), outside ply (one element outside the ply boundary)
+  - drop_off_type: inside ply (one element inside the ply boundary), outside ply (one element outside the ply boundary).
-  - offset_type: shell normal (offset to the shell normal), surface normal (update normal direction by normal of layered solids), distortion controlled (surface normal with local corrections)
+  - offset_type: shell normal (offset to the shell normal), surface normal (update normal direction by normal of layered solids), distortion controlled (surface normal with local corrections).
-  - max_thickness: maximum thickness for one solid, splits the layer into more solids, if a single layer is thicker than this value (only for ex_type=\`specify thickness\`)
+  - max_thickness: maximum thickness for one solid, splits the layer into more solids, if a single layer is thicker than this value (only for ex_type=\`specify thickness\`).
-  - ply_group_pointers: step used to make user-defined ply groups
+  - ply_group_pointers: Step used to make user-defined ply groups.
-  - element_set: (deprecated, use element_sets instead) a single element set
+  - element_set: (deprecated, use element_sets instead) a single element set.
-  - use_default_element_index: consecutive element numbering if set to true
+  - use_default_element_index: consecutive element numbering if set to true.
-  - element_index: start index for first element (only relevant if use_default_element_index)
+  - element_index: start index for first element (only relevant if use_default_element_index).
-  - use_default_node_index: consecutive node numbering if set to true
+  - use_default_node_index: consecutive node numbering if set to true.
-  - node_index: start index for first node (only relevant if use_default_node_index)
+  - node_index: start index for first node (only relevant if use_default_node_index).
-  - use_default_section_index: consecutive section numbering if set to true
+  - use_default_section_index: consecutive section numbering if set to true.
-  - section_index: start index for first element (only relevant if use_default_section_index)
+  - section_index: start index for first element (only relevant if use_default_section_index).
-  - use_default_material_index: consecutive material numbering if set to true
+  - use_default_material_index: consecutive material numbering if set to true.
-  - material_index: start index for first element (only relevant if use_default_material_index)
+  - material_index: start index for first element (only relevant if use_default_material_index).
-  - use_default_coordinate_system_index: consecutive coordinate system numbering if set to true
+  - use_default_coordinate_system_index: consecutive coordinate system numbering if set to true.
-  - coordinate_system_index: start index for first coordinate system (only relevant if use_default_coordinate_system_index)
+  - coordinate_system_index: start index for first coordinate system (only relevant if use_default_coordinate_system_index).
-  - connect_butt_joined_plies: connect adjacent plies without intermediate drop-offs
+  - connect_butt_joined_plies: connect adjacent plies without intermediate drop-offs.
-  - write_degenerated_elements: degenerated drop-off and cut-off elements are written to the \*cdb file
+  - write_degenerated_elements: degenerated drop-off and cut-off elements are written to the \*cdb file.
-  - use_solsh_elements: the solid model is created out of solsh elements
+  - use_solsh_elements: the solid model is created out of solsh elements.
-  - use_solid_model_prefix: the name of the solid model is used as a prefix for all components written to the \*cdb file
+  - use_solid_model_prefix: the name of the solid model is used as a prefix for all components written to the \*cdb file.
-  - global_drop_off_material: defines the global drop-off material
+  - global_drop_off_material: defines the global drop-off material.
-  - global_cut_off_material: defines the global cut-off material
+  - global_cut_off_material: defines the global cut-off material.
   - transfer_all_sets: defines whether all edge and element sets should be transferred to the solid model.
   - transferred_element_sets: element sets to transfer to the solid model if transfer_all_sets is set to false.
   - transferred_edge_sets: edge sets to transfer to the solid model if transfer_all_sets is set to false.